This article answers typical questions that come up when you migrate single node workloads to Databricks.

 How can I get data into Databricks?

 Mounting.
-See Mount object storage to DBFS.
+See Mounting cloud object storage on Databricks.

 If you have a data file at a URL, you can use the